-While Penn Commercial does not require students to provide proof of vaccination prior to enrollment and the start of their program of study, medical programs offered do require a Health Clearance/Physical Form completed within one week of the start date.
-Furthermore, externship and clinical sites also require immunizations/titers for communicable diseases prior to entering the externship or clinical component of the program.
-The information required by program is outlined below.
+While Penn Commercial does not require students to provide proof of vaccination prior to enrollment and the start of their program of study, medical programs offered do require a Health Clearance/Physical Form completed within two weeks of the start date.
+Furthermore, externship and clinical sites may also require drug testing and/or immunizations/titers for communicable diseases prior to entering the externship or clinical component of the program.
+The information by program is outlined below.

-Titer/Vaccination Requirements by Program Medical Assistant/Assisting
+Titers/Vaccinations by program Medical Assistant/Assisting